intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 - Providing rendezvous services to facilitate coordination and communication among elastic workers.
 - Monitoring training progress and collecting relevant metrics for adaptive scaling and fault tolerance.

-The sequence diagram below illustrates the flow of elastic training within the hybrid framework:
+The sequence diagram below illustrates the flow of elastic training within the unified framework:
 > Communication between the `ElasticMaster` and `ElasticWorker` remains consistent with previous designs.
 This document
-> focuses primarily on the hybrid architecture and simplifies the communication details.
+> focuses primarily on the unified architecture and simplifies the communication details.

 ```mermaid
 %% @formatter:off